-Trev's TT Trip Part One | Triumph Factory Visit | MCNews.com.au
+Trev's 2018 TT Trip Part One | Triumph Factory Visit | MCNews.com.au

 While there is a 15-pound fee for the booked tour of the workshop floor, the all new and interactive Triumph Factory Visitor Experience is free of charge and open Wednesday through Sunday.

-Unveiled in late February this year by Prince William, this new museum style experience is showcased across two levels in various exhibits.
+Unveiled in late February 2018 by Prince William, this new museum style experience is showcased across two levels in various exhibits.
 After entering via a paved ‘Walk of Fame’ style entrance you arrive at the handsomely decorated ‘1902 Cafe’.

 As you would expect, refreshments are available for purchase and can be enjoyed amongst tasteful surroundings complete with a wall adorned by the various generations of Hinckley built engines alongside various other pieces of memorabilia.
 I really liked this touch.